Four Effective Ways To Kill Bed Bugs In Pillows

 fipro how to get rid of bed bugs

-Since bed bugs hide away in tight cracks and crevices, use a flushing agent like Pyrid Aerosol to clear them out.
+Since bed bugs hide in tight cracks and crevices, use a flushing agent like Pyrid Aerosol to clear them out.
 Pyrid is a botanical insecticide that will kill bed bugs on contact.
 With its red straw and actuator in place, stick the end of the straw into the crack or crevice to be treated and spray along its length.

-Step 5: Use D-Fense Dust
+Step 5: Use D-Fender Dust

 d-fense dust application

-For spots where liquids are ill-advised, like behind the electrical outlet, D-Fense Dust will kill and control insects that attempt to cross its dry barrier.
+For spots where liquids are ill-advised, like behind the electrical outlet, D-Fender Dust will kill and control insects that attempt to cross its dry barrier.
 It’s also resistant to moisture, making applications near water heaters ideal.

 Step 6: Protect your Bed and Box Spring with a Bed Bug Encasement